Choosing a Spinel Engagement Ring Stone

 A gemstone's hardness measures its resistance to scratching.
 Scores on the Mohs scale of 7 or above mean the gem can resist scratching from household dust, a pervasive hazard of daily wear.
 Spinel has a Mohs value of 8, which means its facet junctions and surfaces should remain sharp and free of scratches for a long time.

 How does spinel compare to more well-known engagement ring stones in terms of hardness?
 Spinel exceeds emerald (7.5-8) and quartz (7) and equals topaz (8).
-Among natural gemstones, ruby and sapphire (both 9) and diamond (10) have greater hardness.
+Among natural gemstones, only alexandrite (8.5), ruby and sapphire (both 9), and diamond (10) have greater hardness.

 Some gemstones tend to split along internal planes where their molecules aren't strongly bound.
 This is known as cleavage.
 Gems with a strong tendency to break along these planes are said to have "perfect" cleavage.
 Those gems with excellent resistance to breaking along those planes are said to have "poor" cleavage.
 In this case, poor is a good score.